ronickg/react-native-nitro-inspire-face/docs/docs/api/types/Point2i.md

 # Point2i

 2D point with integer coordinates.
+Used for pixel-precise positioning.

 ```typescript
 type Point2i = {